-- Set the time field for a log entry
+- Specify the time field for a log entry

-- If you do not set the time field for a log entry, the log time is the time when the log entry is parsed.
+- If you do not specify the time field for a log entry, the log time is the time when the log entry is parsed.

-- If you set the time field for a log entry:
+- If you specify the time field for a log entry:

-- If the difference between the log generation time and the current time is less than 12 hours, the log time is extracted from the parsed log fields.
+- If the difference between the time when the log is generated and the current time is less than 12 hours, the log time is extracted from the parsed log fields.

-- If the difference between the log time and the current time is greater than 12 hours, the log entry is dropped and an error is reported
+- If the difference between the time when the log is generated and the current time is greater than 12 hours, the log entry is dropped and an error is reported.

 Filter log entries

-After Logtail process log entries, it filters the log entries based on the specified filter conditions.
+After log entries are processed, Logtail filters the log entries based on the specified filter conditions.

 - If you do not specify filter conditions in the Filter Configuration field, the log entries are not filtered.

-- If you specify filter conditions in the Filter Configuration field, the fields in every log entry are traversed.
+- If you specify filter conditions in the Filter Configuration field, the fields in each log entry are traversed.